AndreasSmolders/DIRUncertainty/README.md

 # DIRUncertainty
 This repository contains code to predict the uncertainty of a given deformable vector field.
-Up until now, the code was designed for CT-to-CT registration, and will likely not work for other registratrion.
+Up until now, the code was designed for CT-to-CT registration, and will likely not work for other registrations.
 CT-to-syntheticCT should also work, but it was never tested.
 The codebase contains:
 - Readers for various imaging formats (dicom,mha,nrrd,nifti,...) to read the input images (fixed and moving images) and corresponding vector fields.
 For vector fields, it is better to use another format than DICOMr.
 The DICOM standard for vector fields is difficult to read, and we did not succeed in making a general reader.
 Therefore try to convert them yourself to a simpler format, or make an issue in this repo so we try to read them.
 - A pipeline which predicts the uncertainty associated with the registration.
 This registration is based on the two images (i.e. the local contrast) and the DVF (i.e the registration itself)
 - Writers to write the predicted uncertainty into any of the above file formats